 - take measurements associated with the management of natural resources and mining activities

-- draw up plans by recording information, making calculations and plotting information into the required format - this is done either by hand or on a computer using a Computer-Aided Design (CAD) program
+- draw up plans by recording information, making calculations and plotting information into the required format - this is done either by hand or on a computer using a computer-aided design (CAD) programme

 - make maps showing features and associated information